BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-2.md

 ---
-title: Bicyclists have had issues with traffic since traffic existed
+title: Bicyclists have a long contentious history with vehicles
 subtitle: But what does this say about bicyclist's relationship with autonomous vehicles?
 layout: page
 show_sidebar: false